-- The program must allocate as many fully occupied argument item positions to the argument value as are needed to represent the argument. - The value of the unoccupied bits is undefined in a final, partially occupied argument item position. - If an argument item is passed in one of the registers, it can only be passed in an integer register, never in a floating-point register. - Nonstandard immediate arguments
+- Allocate as many fully occupied argument item positions to the argument value as are needed to represent the argument. - The value of the unoccupied bits is undefined in a final, partially occupied argument item position, if any. - If an argument position is passed in one of the registers, it can only be passed in an integer register (never in a floating register).

-Nonrecord argument values that are larger than 64 bits can be passed by immediate value using nonstandard conventions, similar to those used for passing records.
-Thus, for example, a 26-byte string could be passed by value in four integer registers.
+Other argument values that are larger than 64 bits can be passed by immediate value using nonstandard conventions, typically using a method similar to those used for passing records.
+Thus, for example, a 26-byte string can be passed by value in four integer registers.

-• By reference - nonparametric
+By reference - nonparametric

 Nonparametric arguments (that is, arguments for which associated information such as string size and array bounds is not required) may be passed by reference in a standard call.
+This includes extended-precision floating and extended-precision complex values.